slynnmcminn/csec_data_analytics/docs/project3.md

 - Provide a comprehensive MongoEngine model outlining the structure of your vulnerability object.

 b.
 Data Mining Utility Class (15 points)
-- Design and document a utility class responsible for extracting data from:
-  - The National Vulnerability Database (NVD)
+- Design and document a utility class responsible for extracting data from the National Vulnerability Database (NVD)
-  - CISA's Known Exploited Vulnerabilities

 c.
 Data Queries (15 points)
 - Present the specific queries you developed for step 5